San Miguel de Gualdape: Discovery and exploration

 Lucas Vázquez de Ayllón was a wealthy sugar planter on Hispaniola and magistrate of a colonial royal appeals court, the Real Audiencia.
-In 1521 he dispatched Francisco Gordillo on an expedition to the Bahamas to kidnap people as slaves.
+In 1521, he dispatched Francisco Gordillo on an expedition to the Bahamas to kidnap people as slaves.
 Finding the islands completely depopulated, Gordillo and another slaving ship piloted by Pedro de Quexos sailed northwest in search of land that a previous slaving expedition had found in that direction.
 On June 24, 1521, they made landfall at Winyah Bay on the coast of present-day South Carolina.
 After some preliminary exploration of the region, they kidnapped seventy Native American Indians and brought them back to Hispanola.
 The authorities in Hispaniola criticized this capture, but did not send them back, because of the expense.
 No penalties were imposed on the captors.
 The captives scavenged dead animals in the town; most died, and the others were then divided among the inhabitants.

 When they returned to Hispaniola, Gordillo and Quejo brought back glowing reports of the land they had found.
 They said it would not require military conquest and once settled the area would become a rich and prosperous colony.
 Ayllón was apparently inspired by these reports and soon wrote to the Spanish crown requesting permission to explore and settle the region.
-Later that same year he traveled to Spain on business for the audencia but also used the opportunity to personally press his case for the new land.
+Later that same year, he traveled to Spain on business for the audencia but also used the opportunity to personally press his case for the new land.

 Ayllón took with him one of the captured Native American Indians who had recently been baptized as Francisco de Chicora and later served as a translator for the Spanish.
-"Chicora" was the Spanish name for Francisco's homeland, Shakori or Waccamaw, one of several Siouan-speaking territories in the region subject to a chief Datha of Duahe.
-In Spain they met the court chronicler, Peter Martyr, with whom Francisco spoke at length about his people and homeland, and about neighboring provinces.
+"Chicora" was the Spanish name for Francisco's homeland, Shakori or Waccamaw, one of several countries in the region subject to a leader Datha of Duahe.
+In Spain, they met the court chronicler, Peter Martyr, with whom Francisco spoke at length about his people and homeland, and about neighboring provinces.
 Francisco described the people of Duahe as "white" and having "blond hair to the heels", and told of a gigantic Native American Indian king called Datha, who ruled a race of giants.
 He also recounted the story of a former race of men who grew long tails and only ate a specific type of fish.
 Perhaps most interesting to the Spanish, he assured his audience that pearls and other valuable gems could be found in the region.